Removing checkout fields in WooCommerce is one of the fastest ways to simplify your store’s checkout and reduce cart abandonment.

 This allows shoppers to type a few characters and select their full address from a dropdown, which automatically fills in the city, state, postcode, and country.

-Auto-fill address certainly reduces effort with accurate shipping data capture.
+Auto-fill address certainly reduces effort by capturing accurate shipping data.

 6. Use custom fields only if they genuinely add value